Frequently Asked Questions

 What types of services does Integrative Medicine provide?

-In addition to our comprehensive medical services, we provide services such as neurofeedback, nutrition counseling, cooking classes and intravenous vitamin C therapy.
+In addition to our comprehensive medical services, we provide services such as acupuncture, neurofeedback, nutrition counseling, cooking classes and intravenous vitamin C therapy.

 Do the doctors prescribe bioidentical hormones (also known natural hormones)?